Table of Contents

 The good news?
 Frankincense can help combat this decline.

-How Frankincense Works at the Cellular Level
+How Frankincense Oil Works at the Cellular Level

-The magic of Frankincense lies in its complex chemical composition, particularly its boswellic acids—powerful pentacyclic triterpene compounds that have been extensively studied in scientific literature.
+The magic of Frankincense oil lies in its complex chemical composition, particularly its boswellic acids—powerful pentacyclic triterpene compounds that have been extensively studied in scientific literature.

 The Mechanisms of Action